-Championship Class/Level Horses S Rider Eligibility (not permitted) Horse Eligibility Championship Olass/Level BD BE BS (e) rider Engionity (not permitted) Tiorse Enginity HT 70 HT 70 0 (0 BE Foundation Points) Not to have completed a BE 90 or BRC HT 90 or above in the current competition year at close of prelim entry.
+Championship Class/Level Horse s Rider Eligibility (not permitted) Horse Eligibility Championship Class/Level BD BE BS (e) Rider Eligibility (not permitted) norse Eligibility Horse Trials HT 70 0 (10 BE Foundation Points) Not to have completed a BE 90 or BRC HT 90 or above in the current competition year at close of prelim entry.
 Riders may not compete at 90 or above in the same Qualifier or Championship. (c) Horses may be registered with BE but must not have any BE points.
 Not to have completed a BE 90 or above in the current or previous calendar year.
-Senior and Junior No horse may compete in HT 80 0 (c) Horses may be registered with BE but must not have any BE points.
-Not to have completed a BE 100 or above in the current or previous calendar year more than one HT class HT 90 5 (c) All horses may be currently registered with BE but must not have completed a BE105 or higher in the current or previous calendar year HT 100 No Limit (c) Prelim & 75 Unlimited Prelim points, Up to 35 Novice points, 0 points at Elementary and above 0 0 (d) (e) (c) Horses may be registered with BE but must not have any BE points.
-Not to have completed a BE 100 or above in the current or previous calendar year Combined Novice & 85 10 (c) Training Championship Prelim & 85 Unlimited Prelim points, Up to 35 Novice points, 0 points at Elementary and above 10 225 (e) (c) Novice & 75 0 (c) Horses may be registered with BE but must not have any BE points.
+Senior and Junior HT 80 0 (c) Horses may be registered with BE but must not have any BE points.
+Not to have completed a BE 100 or above in the current or previous calendar year compete in more than one HT class HT 90 5 (c) All horses may be currently registered with BE but must not have completed a BE105 or higher in the current or previous calendar year HT 100 No Limit (c) Prelim & 70 Unlimited Prelim points, Up to 35 Novice points, 0 points at Elementary and above 0 (10 BE foundation Points) 0 (d) (e) (c) Horses may be registered with BE but must not have any BE points.
+Not to have completed a BE 100 or above in the current or previous calendar year Combined Novice & 80 10 (c) Training Championship Prelim & 80 Unlimited Prelim points, Up to 35 Novice points, 0 points at Elementary and above 10 225 (e) (c) Novice & 70 0 (10 BE foundation Points) (c) Horses may be registered with BE but must not have any BE points.
 Not to have completed a BE 100 or above in the current or previous calendar year

-(c) Riders who have competed under FEI Rules in the relevant discipline in the last 5 calendar years (FEI tests at BD National Competitions are not run under FEI rules.
+(a) Riders who have competed under FEI Rules in the relevant discipline in the last 5 calendar years (FEI tests at BD National Competitions are not run under FEI rules.
 BD International only are run under FEI rules).
-For Eventing restrictions at CT75, CT85, HT80, HT90 applies to 2 and above only and for HT100 and CH100 applies to 3 and above only.
-No restriction on 100+.
+For Eventing restrictions at CT70, CT80, HT80, HT90 applies to 2 and above only and for HT100 and CH100 applies to 3 and above only.

-(d) Other than notional points gained in 70cm and 80 cm classes held at BS intro shows.
+(a) Other than notional points gained in 70cm and 80 cm classes held at BS Intro shows.
 BS Club points gained at any level will not be counted.

 (e) All points gained for double clears will be counted.
-SJI points should be converted into pounds by multiplying by 9 for horses that have gained winnings in 120cm classes or above, 3 for horses that have gained winnings in classes lower than 120cm and 2 .5 for ponies.
+SJI points should be converted into pounds by multiplying by 9 for horses that have gained winnings in 120cm classes or above, 3 for horses that have gained winnings in classes lower than 120cm and 2.5 for ponies.